Insurance Pricing Forecast Using XGBoost Regressor

 Check homoscedasticity

-We can check for homoscedasticity using a scatterplot, where the target is shown along the x-axis and the residuals are shown along the y-axis.
-We would expect the datapoints to be equally distributed across the y-axis as x (i.e. the target value) increases:
+We can check for homoscedasticity using a scatter plot.
+In this plot, the target variable is on the x-axis, while the residuals are on the y-axis.
+Ideally, we expect the data points to be evenly distributed as the target value increases.

 px.scatter(x=y_train, y=residuals_train)